iris-hep/iris-hep.github.io/_posts/2021-09-15-Henry-Schreiner-rse.md

   programming language.
 Photo Credit: Jim Pivarski, Princeton University
 postbanner: /assets/images/posts/2021-09-15-Henry-Schreiner-rse-posters-banner.png
 summary: >
-    Highlights the work of Henry Schreiner, a computational physicist and research software engineer with IRIS-HEP
+    Highlights the work of Henry Schreiner, a computational physicist and research software engineer with IRIS-HEP.
 ---

 In April 2020, as hospitals faced a dire shortage of ventilators, Henry